Vroom vroom, motherfucker.

-This build revolves around getting enought flat CDR from Vanquisher’s, Zarthuzellan’s Archive, and Tectonic Shift to maintain a 100% uptime on Vire’s Might.
-This lets us stack multiple Volcanic Stride and Aetherfire instances for massive fire/burn damage at little cost, which allows us to focus primarily on defenses instead.
+This build revolves around getting enough flat CDR from the Vanquisher’s Set, Zarthuzellan’s Archive, and Tectonic Shift to maintain a 100% uptime on Vire’s Might.
+This lets us stack multiple Volcanic Stride and Aetherfire instances for massive Fire/Burn damage at little cost, which allows us to focus primarily on defenses instead.

 How it Works:

 Vire’s Might usually has a 3.6s cooldown.
-However, we get flat CDR to Vire’s Might from the Vanquisher’s Set (-0.7s), Vanquisher’s Helm (-0.2s), Zarthuzellan’s Archive (-0.5s), and Tectonic Shift (-1.5s), bringing the base cooldown to 0.7s.
+However, we get flat CDR from the Vanquisher’s Set 4 piece bonus (-0.7s), Vanquisher’s Helm (-0.2s), Zarthuzellan’s Archive (-0.5s), and Tectonic Shift (-1.5s), bringing the base cooldown to 0.7s.
 On top of that, Zarthuzellan’s Archive rolls 12-18% CDR, which brings the actual cooldown to approximately 0.6s or so.
 Factoring in travel time and casting animation, and this means that Vire’s Might essentially has no cooldown.

-Aetherfire (Imp) is a T1 constellation, notable for being the only devotion proc without a cooldown.
-With a low proc chance and mediocre damage however, it is usually ignored by most builds.
-So why do we pick Aetherfire as our primary damage proc then?
+Aetherfire (Imp) is a T1 constellation, notable for being the only devotion proc without a cooldown that stacks with itself.
+With such a low proc chance and mediocre damage however, it is usually ignored by most builds.
+So why do we use Aetherfire as our primary damage proc then?

-In Grim Dawn, binding a proc to a cooldown skill will increase the proc chance significantly.
+In Grim Dawn, binding a proc to certain cooldown skills will increase the proc chance significantly.
 So whereas Aetherfire usually only has a measly 15% proc chance, when bound to Vire’s Might it has a very respectable 51% proc chance instead.

 On top of that, Vire’s Might also leaves behind a fire trail thanks to Volcanic Stride.
-Since this is a modifier to Vire’s Might and not a skill in itself, the flat damage from the fire trail (but not the burn DoT) also shares the 51% chance to proc Aetherfire.
-Aetherfire is also half fire damage, and we convert a good portion of the aether half into fire as well thanks to the Vanquisher set.
-This means that we scale Aetherfire way harder than most builds do, thanks to all of the fire/burn damage from our gear.
+Since this is a modifier to the skill, the flat damage from the fire trail also shares the 51% chance to proc Aetherfire.
+The damage is also half Fire, and we convert a good portion of the Aether half into Fire as well thanks to the Vanquisher Set.
+This means that we scale Aetherfire way harder than most builds do, thanks to all of the damage bonuses from our gear.